 “Prison changes a man—your heart hardens, your spirit crushed,” says Moschetti.
 “You lose your independence and freedom of choice.
 So I dug deep, found the inspiration I needed, and wrote these poems from the heart of the prisoner.”

 Incarcerated for over seven years out of his twelve-year sentence in federal prison, Moschetti displays the inner workings of his heart, mind, and soul in this poetry collection.
 His poems are both reflective and thoughtful, in that he can look out at the world around him, and bring it inside, where he twists it around within the realm of the personal and the emotional.
 Containing passionate writing about diverse subjects and themes, this collection offers insight into the devastating life of the prisoner, the author’s love for his family, as well as his love for a woman, through various moods and styles.

-With over one hundred pages of deeply felt poetry, Heart of the Prisoner will remind readers to be serious with one’s actions and to appreciate the blessings received in life before it is taken away.
+With over one hundred pages of deeply felt poetry, Heart of the Prisoner reminds readers to be serious with their actions and to appreciate the blessings received in life before it is taken away.
 Furthermore, Moschetti hopes that between the pages of his stirring composition, readers may find inspiration and joy.

 For more information, readers may log on to Xlibris.com.

 Brad Moschetti was sentenced to twelve years in federal penitentiary.
 Hurt and devastated while behind bars, he contemplated and found the inspiration he needed to compose a stirring poetic anthology.
 He hopes that through his book, he may be able to let readers understand the devastation that prison inflicts upon a person and the seriousness of the consequences of one’s actions.
 He prays that his readers will find inspiration and joy by reading his poems.

 Heart of the Prisoner * by Brad Moschetti